rackerlabs/docs-cloud-dns/api-docs/v1/additional-resources.rst

 Additional resources
 ~~~~~~~~~~~~~~~~~~~~

 We welcome feedback, comments, and bug reports.
-Visit the :rax-special:`Rackspace
+Visit the
-Product Feedback forum <feedback>`.
+`Rackspace Product Feedback forum`_.

 Use the following resources to learn more about the |product name| service and
 API.